 Knowing how much flexographic ink you need for a particular job and making sure you use that ink most efficiently can make a significant difference in your profitability.

 It’s important to look at some ways to calculate ink amounts and examine steps you can take to make the whole printing process more efficient.

-One word of caution: While online ink consumption calculators are good for estimating, be aware that accurate estimates of how much ink is needed requires a thorough production consumption test with the press ready ink, substrate, image carrier, and press to be used.
+One word of caution: While online ink consumption calculators are good for estimating, be aware that accurate estimates of how much ink is needed require a thorough production consumption test with the press-ready ink, substrate, image carrier, and press to be used.

 3 Digital Flexo Ink Consumption Calculators:

 Online ink consumption calculators are not hard to find.
 However, there are differences from one to another.
 Here’s a quick rundown on a few of them:

 Of the three calculators considered here, this one takes into account the most variables, including:

 - Substrate quantity, including overrun for waste and any other overruns

 - Ink amount minimum needed for print station operation, including not only the ink consumed but also the minimum amount of ink required to ensure smooth system flow